devops-kung-fu/bomber/README.md

 ```
 This will configure the ```pre-commit``` hooks to check code quality, tests, update all dependencies, etc. before code gets committed to the remote repository.

+### Debugging

+The project is set up to work really well with [Visual Studio Code](https://code.visualstudio.com).
+Once you open the ```bomber``` folder in Visual Studio Code, go ahead and use the debugger to run any one of the pre-set configurations.
+They are all hooked into the test SBOM's that come with the source code.

 ### Building

 Use the [Makefile](Makefile) to build, test, or do pre-commit checks.